Iowa

 Okoboji Lake Monster

-Since the 1920s, residents and visitors in the Iowa Great Lakes region have told stories of a massive, serpentine creature.
-Sightings cluster around West Okoboji Lake, where fishermen describe a long-necked animal rising from the surface before slipping back into the deep.
+Since the early 1900s, residents and visitors in the Iowa Great Lakes region have told stories of a massive, serpentine creature.
+Sightings cluster around Okoboji Lake, where fishermen describe a gigantic fish or serpent-like animal rising from the surface before slipping back into the deep.

 Specter of Stony Hollow Road